BreyeFoka/portfolio-blog-project/_posts/buildNNfromScratch.md

 Build a version with PyTorch or TensorFlow and compare

 Thanks for reading!
 Have feedback, improvements, or want to collaborate?
 Let’s connect!

-yaml
-Copy
-Edit

----

-You can copy and paste this directly into your Dev.to or Markdown-based blog platform.
-Do you want me to help you:
-- Add syntax highlighting for a specific platform?
-- Create a visual header or thumbnail?
-- Optimize for SEO with meta descriptions and keywords?